harness/developer-hub/docs/platform/8_Pipelines/best-practices-for-looping-strategies.md

 ### What is the best way to loop over items in a list or array using variables?

-You can use all Java String class built-in methods on Harness variable expressions.
+Harness variable expressions support all Java String class built-in methods.

 You can create a Harness string variable containing a comma-separated list of other strings that represent items.
 At runtime, you can even get this list from the input.